Kingston High School (New York): Music

 Kingston High School maintains a music program involving approximately ten percent of the student body.
 The department features a string orchestra, chamber orchestra, chorus, choir, symphonic band, concert band, wind ensemble, and nationally recognized jazz program, which, in 2009, was selected as a finalist at the Essentially Ellington Competition at Lincoln Center in New York City.

 In the fall of 2012, the Kingston High School Tiger Marching Band came in first place in the New York State Field Band Conference Championships, held on October 28 at the Carrier Dome in Syracuse, New York.
 The band scored an 85.60, its highest ranking at the time.
 The band came in second place in the two years prior with scores of 82.85 and 84.40.
 Their current highest score is 89.00, which was achieved at their own Fall Fanfair.
 The marching band program is the largest in New York State.

 The KHS Choir was founded by Leonard Stine in the 1930s and has performed at such venues as Carnegie Hall and the Fisher Center at Bard College.

 Sports

+Kingston competes in Section IX of the New York State Public High School Athletic Association (NYSPHSAA).